 Restorative Yoga For Weight Loss

 - It can produce insulin resistance.
 Insulin is designed to re-balance glucose levels.
-Insulin resistance disrupts the process of breaking down sugar in the blood, which leads to an increase of fat in the cells.
-Instead of being used for energy, the fat gets stored in adipose tissue.
+Insulin resistance disrupts the process of breaking down sugar in the blood, and excess sugar in the blood becomes fat, which instead of being used for energy, gets stored in adipose tissue.

 - Too much cortisol increases appetite.